poole/poole/_posts/2018-10-08-self-arrow.md

 ```

 So we define an abstract `apply` method (as function-like things do in scala) which concrete instances must implement.
 Still, without knowing about the concrete `apply`
-one can easily define the `andThen` implementation, can't we?
+one can easily define the `andThen` implementation, right?

 ```scala
 trait Function1Option[-A, +B] {